daniel-melanson/spire-api.melanson.dev/README.md

 Requests to endpoints do not immediately query Spire and get the most up-to-date information.
 Requests will query a database that is routinely updated.
 This means that the information in this database is not guaranteed to be accurate.

+`Section` and `Course` records have an included `_updated_at` field which document when their information was updated.

 ### Coverage

 Every course (and subject) in the course catalog (`Main Menu > Course Guides > Browse Course Catalog`) is scraped.

 Every section during or after the Spring 2018 term is scraped.
 But only sections that will reasonably be updated are scraped routinely.
-Meaning, once posted, terms are scraped routinely until they are considered over (Spring ends in June, Summer ends in September, Fall ends in January, Winter ends in February).
+Meaning, once posted, terms are scraped routinely until they are considered over (Spring ends in June 1st, Summer ends in September 15th, Fall ends in January 1st, Winter ends in February 15th).

 ### Schedule